brianTGrant/azure-content/articles/active-directory/active-directory-aadconnectsync-understanding-default-configuration.md

 The following user objects are **not** synchronized to Azure AD:

+adminDescription','User_','NOTSTARTSWITH' ` If the adminDescription attribute is popluated with User_ the user won't sync.
 - `IsPresent([isCriticalSystemObject])`.
 Ensure many out-of-box objects in Active Directory, such as the built-in administrator account, are not synchronized.
 - `IsPresent([sAMAccountName]) = False`.
 Ensure user objects with no sAMAccountName attribute are not synchronized.
 This would only practically happen in a domain upgraded from NT4.
 - `Left([sAMAccountName], 4) = "AAD_"`, `Left([sAMAccountName], 5) = "MSOL_"`.
 Do not synchronize the service account used by Azure AD Connect sync and its earlier versions.